WebKit/WebKit/Websites/webkit.org/commit-review.md

 The WebKit project has two kinds of special status beyond being a contributor.
-WebKit Committers have direct read-write access to the Subversion repository, enabling them to commit changes by themselves or reviewed changes by others if authors ask committers to do so.
+WebKit Committers have direct read-write access to the repository, enabling them to commit changes by themselves or reviewed changes by others if authors ask committers to do so.
 WebKit Reviewers are permitted to review patches and may grant or deny approval for committing.
 Details of the review and commit process are available on the [contribution page](http://webkit.org/coding/contributing.html).

 New WebKit Committers and WebKit Reviewers will be selected by the set of existing WebKit Reviewers.
 We will create a mailing list, &lt;[webkit-reviewers@lists.webkit.org](mailto:webkit-reviewers@lists.webkit.org)&gt;, for this purpose.